-We are just heading into September and believe it or not now is the perfect time to start making those holiday season preparations for your business Here are some quick tips to optimise your conversions in the coming months.
+We are already into August and believe it or not now is the perfect time to start making those holiday season preparations for your business Here are some quick tips to optimise your conversions in the coming months.

 Blog posts can take anywhere between 4 to 8 weeks to rank in the search engines, so if yours are holiday season based and you want to take advantage of SEO I would get them out as soon as possible.
 If instead you are going to rely more on promoting them yourself across social media and your newsletters there is not such a hurry.
 However, it’s better to prepare them early and then keep promoting them, rather than rushing them all out in December, if you want to take advantage of shoppers at both ends of the spectrum, i.e. those who shop early and the last minuters!

-If you sell physical products let your existing customers know when the last posting dates of the season are.
+When you get into October or November time, depending on whether you ship internationally, let your customers know when the last posting dates of the season are.
 You can also share this across social media as it can trigger people to start thinking about gift buying!

 Take Advantage of Gift Cards